datacommonsorg/docsite/custom_dc/quickstart.md

 This command does the following:

 - The first time you run it, downloads the latest stable Data Commons image, `gcr.io/datcom-ci/datacommons-website-compose:stable`, from the Google Cloud Artifact Registry, which may take a few minutes.
 Subsequent runs use the locally stored image.
-- Starts a long-running Docker container.
+- Starts a services Docker container.
 - Starts development/debug versions of the Web Server, NL Server, and Mixer, as well as the Nginx proxy, inside the container.
 - Maps the output sample data to a Docker path.